amarrazza/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+Prop drilling

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions handle dispatching functions, reducers take actions with an old state and return a new state.
+The store is a container that holds all of your state that other components can access.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+redux-thunk allows us to return functions asynchronously, instead of just being able to return actions.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Context api because it is the most intuitive and easiest to get up and running.